-We believe that the multi-faceted customer experience at our stores, supported by our extensive marketing reach has helped us create a widely recognized brand.
-We have a high degree of awareness of our brands as a dining and entertainment venue, and a broad customer appeal with an attractive target demographic.
-The primary target for our Dave & Buster's locations is adults 21-39, while our Main Event branded stores primarily focus on families with children.
+We believe that the customer experience at our stores, supported by our extensive marketing reach, has helped us create widely recognized brands.
+We have a high degree of awareness of our brands as an entertainment and dining venue, and a broad customer appeal with an attractive target demographic.
+The primary target for our Dave & Buster's locations is adults aged 21-39 and families, while our Main Event stores primarily focus on families with children.